openclaw

 OpenClaw Creator Runs 50 Codex Agents for PR Triage: Handling 3,000+ Changes Without a Vector DB

-Peter Steinberger shared a high-scale PR triage workflow: run 50 Codex agents in parallel, generate structured JSON signals for each PR, then consolidate them in one session for dedupe/close/merge decisions.
-His key point: at this scale, you may not need a vector database first—clean structured reports plus large-context reasoning can be enough to ship faster.
+Peter Steinberger shares a high-scale PR triage workflow: run 50 Codex agents in parallel, emit structured JSON for every PR, then consolidate in one large-context session.
+Clean reports can beat premature vector database architecture.

 This Guy Deployed a Second AI Just to Fix His Broken AI